wesayhowhigh/docs/README.md

 ```

 This command generates static content into the `build` directory and can be served using any static contents hosting service.

+## Hosting & Deployment
+This website is currently deployed and hosted on Vercel - sign in using the developers@ GitHub account